-The project includes developing the last major undeveloped piece of VPA land by renovating and improving the remaining 15 acres of container yard; purchasing additional container handling Straddle Carriers; and constructing a new truck interchange once the I-564 connector is built.
+The project includes developing the last major undeveloped piece of VPA land by expanding the NIT North container yard and adding a second ship berth and includes: (1) extending the north wharf 800 feet; (2) renovating and improving 30 acres of container yard; (3) purchasing container handling equipment (three additional 100-foot gage container cranes, Straddle Carriers, and Gantry Cranes); and (4) constructing a new truck interchange once the I-564 connector is built.

-This project will increase the capacity of NIT North by 10 percent and the estimated cost is \$30M which is planned to be funded by Revenue bonds and pay-as-you-go funds.
+This project will increase the capacity of NIT North by 34 percent and the estimated cost is \$120M which is planned to be funded by Revenue bonds and pay-as-you-go funds.